TariJoelAnalyst/GreenMetrics-ESG-and-Financial-Performance-Analysis/README.md

 Greenmetrics Group, is a fictional organization that specializes in tracking ESG (Environmental, Social, and Governance) metrics across various industries and regions.
 The company collects extensive data on revenue, profit margin, ESG scores, carbon emissions, energy consumption, and other sustainability indicators.
 This report analyzes that data using Microsoft Excel to uncover performance trends, analyze the relationship between ESG factors and financial outcomes, and provide insights that support strategic, sustainable decision-making.

+## What is ESG

+**Environmental (E)**: This looks at how a company affects the natural environment.
+It considers factors like carbon emissions, how efficiently energy is used, how waste is managed, and the overall use of natural resources.

+**Social (S)**: This aspect examines how a company handles its relationships with people.
+It includes how the company treats employees, interacts with customers, supports diversity, and contributes to social responsibility in the communities where it operates.

+**Governance (G)**: This area evaluates the company’s leadership and management practices.
+It focuses on the structure and accountability of the board, ethical behavior, transparency in operations, and adherence to laws and regulations.

 #3 Problem Statement
 Greenmetrics is facing a challenge in quantifying the relationship between ESG (Environmental, Social, and Governance) performance and financial success.
 Without clear insights, it becomes difficult to guide investment decisions, assess risk, or prioritize sustainability initiatives.
 This project aims to:
 * Identify which ESG pillars (Environmental, Social, or Governance) most strongly correlate with financial growth or decline.